Carnelian Cabochon with "Eye" Pattern media thumbnails

 Hardness 6.5–7 Mohs — suitable for rings and daily wear

-Origin India or South America (main commercial deposits); material acquired from wholesale lapidary market
+Origin India or South America (major commercial deposits); material acquired from wholesale lapidary market

 Treatment Untreated.
 Orange color due to native iron oxides in the rock

-The pattern forms a clear eye composition when viewed frontally under direct light: concentric rings starting from a dark center and extending in orange and peach tones to the edge.
-Under side or glancing light, the effect softens and the banding is perceived more as a wavy texture than an eye.
+The pattern forms a clear eye composition when viewed frontally under direct light: concentric rings emanating from a dark center and extending in orange and peach tones to the edge.
+Under side or glancing light, the effect softens and the banding appears more like undulating texture than an eye.
 This variation depending on the angle is characteristic of the geological phenomenon, not a defect.

-The triangular silhouette with rounded vertices was chosen to frame the eye and give a distinct gesture compared to classic ovals or teardrops.
-The 8 mm thickness provides enough volumetric presence for a statement ring.
+The triangular silhouette with rounded vertices was chosen to frame the eye and provide a distinct gesture from the classic oval or teardrop.
+The 8 mm thickness provides sufficient volumetric presence for a statement ring.

 How the Eye Pattern Forms

 The "eye" in carnelian is a geological cross-section of the mineral's internal structure.
-Chalcedony grows in concentric layers around a core — a cavity, another mineral, or an area with a higher iron concentration.
+Chalcedony grows in concentric layers around a nucleus—a cavity, another mineral, or an area with a higher concentration of iron.
 When the rock is cut perpendicular to the growth axis, all layers are exposed as rings: the visual result resembles an iris with a pupil.
-It is not an induced or painted pattern; it is the inherent structure of the stone cut at the right angle.

-• Bezel setting (925 silver or other metals) — the flat back and rounded vertices adapt to a clean bezel without needing to modify the silhouette; the 6.5–7 Mohs hardness withstands burnishing without risk of scratching the surface
+• Bezel setting (sterling silver or other metals) — the flat back and rounded vertices adapt to a clean bezel without modifying the silhouette; the 6.5–7 Mohs hardness withstands burnishing without risk of scratching the surface

-• Statement rings — the 8 mm thickness provides volumetric presence; in a closed bezel setting, it resists daily wear without fracture
+• Statement rings — the 8 mm thickness provides volumetric presence; in a closed bezel setting, it resists daily wear without fracturing

-• Pendants with silver mounts — the central axis of the pattern acts as a visual focus and guides the rest of the composition (chain, festoons, micropavé around the bezel)
+• Pendants with silver mounting — the central axis of the pattern acts as a visual focus and guides the rest of the composition (chain, festoons, micro-pavé around the bezel)

-• Wire wrap — an alternative for those who work with wire wrapping; the rounded vertices allow for soft wraps and the flat back facilitates centering
+• Wire wrap — an alternative for those who work with wire wrapping; the rounded vertices allow for smooth wraps and the flat back facilitates centering

 • Collector's items — for those seeking minerals with documented geological phenomena rather than standard cut stones